 ©Christopher R. Harris, All Rights Reserved

-• A Saturday series of Lectures and Panel Discussions on themes explored in the books of Walker Percy.
+• 8:30 am–5 pm Saturday: A series of Lectures and Panel Discussions on themes explored in the books of Walker Percy.

-• The traditional, Saturday-afternoon Progressive Front-Porch Tour and Bourbon Tasting with tastings, inspired by Percy's essay on drinking Bourbon, Neat.
-5:30 pm to 7:30 pm Stroll with bourbon in hand between several private porches in St. Francisville's historic district.
-Must be 21 or over to attend.
+5 pm–7:30 pm Saturday: The traditional, Saturday-afternoon Progressive Front-Porch Tour and Bourbon Tasting with tastings, inspired by Percy's essay on drinking Bourbon, Neat.
+Stroll with bourbon-based-beverages in hand between several private porches in St. Francisville's historic district.
+Must be 21 or over to attend, obviously.

-• New for 2023: A Saturday evening Taste of Louisiana Southern supper, presented with a selection of local craft beers, served under the stars on Prosperity Street in the heart of the Historic District.
-7:30 pm–10:30 pm.
+7:30 pm–10 pm Saturday: New for 2023: A Saturday evening Taste of Louisiana Southern supper, presented with a selection of local craft beers, served under the stars on Prosperity Street in the heart of the Historic District.

 --